Lch3181/AR/README.md

 Show PDF on click (currently only works on Windows OS)

-interact with 3D objects
+interact with 3D objects (only tested on Windows OS and IOS)

-3D animation
+3D animation (only tested on Windows OS and IOS)